GabrielAlmeidaFlores/AWS-Certified-Associate/Route 53/Cname and Alias Records.md

 | **Cost**                | Standard DNS query charges apply | No additional charge for AWS targets |
 | **Resolution Speed**    | Requires additional DNS lookup   | Faster, direct resolution            |
 | **Use Case**            | Subdomains, non-AWS resources    | AWS resources, apex domains          |

-> [!IMPORTANT]
-> Alias Records in Amazon Route 53 are specifically designed to work only with AWS resources.
-They cannot be used to point to external (non-AWS) services or resources.
-This is a key distinction between Alias Records and CNAME Records, which can point to any domain name, whether it is an AWS resource or an external service.

 ## Best Practices for Using CNAME and Alias Records